Noks06/Prediction-of-Stroke-and-Car-insurance-/README.md

 ## analytical insights from your data analysis.
   ![image](https://github.com/Noks06/Prediction-of-Stroke-and-Car-insurance-/blob/main/speedingandpastaccidents.png)

+The above graph show that speeding is the driving factor of accidents, as the graph clearly stats that more speeding violation causes more accidents that will lead to claiming from insurance.
 They should include visualizations AND written interpretations

 The metrics for your best model